 Larva: in a silken spinning amongst the needles.
-The species has a mixed development strategy with larvae being fully fed by the end of September (occasionally pupating by then).
-Alternatively the species will overwinter as an egg or small larva, feeding up in the spring until June.
+The species has a mixed development strategy with larvae being fully fed by early September (occasionally pupating by then).
+Alternatively the species will overwinter as an egg or small larva (currently not known which), feeding up in the spring until June.

 Adult: can be beaten from the foodplant and is attracted to light.

 The distinctive palps, pale greyish forewing colour with black outer edging along the termen and a few black central spots are distinctive.

 Single-brooded from mid-June to the end of July.
 There has been a single confirmed record of an adult on the 9th September 2011.
 There are only a very limited number of reports of the adult, most having been bred.